 - Disease-carrying mosquitoes are a relatively small problem in Alberta.
 The huge costs of running a mosquito control program are not justified considering the small potential of disease.

 - Spraying is often more harmful to mosquito predators than to the mosquitoes themselves.
 This means important natural controls of mosquitoes are eliminated, ultimately resulting in greater mosquito levels.

 - Spraying can kill important members of the ecosystem including bees and other pollinators.

 While the city does not spray for mosquitoes, it does undertake preventative/cultural and biological controls to suppress population levels.
 In collaboration with the City of Edmonton, mosquito type and abundance is regularly tested and monitored.
 Along with this, man-made water bodies are regularly monitored for mosquito populations.
 Efforts are made to eliminate habitats such as standing water which allow mosquito larvae to thrive.
-Additionally, two bat houses are located near Telford Lake.
-Bats are a natural predator of insects and help to keep pest populations in check.
+There are Purple Martin and bat houses are located near Telford Lake, Fred Johns Park and Southfork as natural predator of insects to help keep pest populations in check.

 Natural Mosquito Control

 - Fans: Mosquitoes are so light-weight that fans blowing at 2 miles per hour can overpower them.
 Strategically placing fans around your patio and deck can create a mosquito-free zone to enjoy.

 - Plant some mosquito deterring plants in your garden or pots:

 - Thai lemongrass contains citronella oil which has a strong scent to deter mosquitoes and other pests.